ymirapp/docs/docs/reference/configuration.md

 **type**: `array`

-Configuration for the Lambda function that handles HTTP traffic from your WordPress site.
+Configuration for the Lambda function that handles HTTP traffic from your PHP application.
 This function is connected to the API gateway and processes all web requests.

 #### concurrency